wolflegend523/CSS385_GameDocuments/docs/_pages/home.md

 ## Description
 Our game takes place in the forest, where humans are hunting down all the creatures living here.
 With the humans comes a cold, bitter winter.
 It is up to you to help the forest critters to fight off the humans.

-Guide the forest creatures in a turn-based, grid-based, strategy game.
-Based on games like _____,
+Guide the forest creatures in a turn-based, grid-based, strategy game based on games like Into the Breach and Guardians of Gridvale.
+With an art style partially inspired by the board game root, this game is bound to charm you.

 ## Trailer
 {% include video id="dyawa_FJNMk" provider="youtube" %}